devychen/detective_sim/README.md

 - Rare research on LLM-based multi-agent using Cluedo.
 - Can we use a novel setting, not an existing one?
 - Game should be used for specific purpose.
-3. Using CoT as baseline.
+3. Choises of baseline
+4. Word count
-4. I can't tell the clear difference between previous works, how to categories them in terms of underlying architecture etc.
+5. I can't tell the clear difference between previous works, how to categories them in terms of underlying architecture etc.

-5. I might really lack solid background, but I really wanna do this well.
+**Variable：Architecture**
+- Transformer decoder-only
+- Transformer encoder-decoder
+- Non Transformer（e.g SSM）

+**Variable：Training Paradigm**
+- pre-trained + supervised fine-tuning
+- w/o reinforcement learning (self-play, RLHF)
+- online interaction training

+**Variable：agent set up**
+- single-agent vs multi-agent
+- shared model vs specialized agent